membraneframework/membrane_mp3_lame_plugin/README.md

 For now, only encoding audio with 2 channels, s32le format and 41000 sample rate is supported.

+It is part of [Membrane Multimedia Framework](https://membraneframework.org).

+[Lame encoder library](http://lame.sourceforge.net) is required to use this element.

 ## Compilation on Unix systems

 To compile NIF you have to make sure `ext/lame.pc` is visible to the pkg-config.